MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/walkthrough-iis-serviceaccount.md

 New-CredentialSpec -Name www -AccountName www
 ```

-### Test a container using the service account
+## Test a container using the service account

 The same `docker run` command is used to start containers, with an additional parameter `--security-opt "credentialspec=..."`.
-The host will use the details in the given credentialspec and start the container with the account automatically mapped.
+The host will use the details in the given credentialspec and start the container with the account automatically mapped. `-h <hostname>` is also needed so that the container's hostname will match that of the Group Managed Service Account.

 ```
-docker run -it --security-opt "credentialspec=file://www.json" microsoft/windowsservercore cmd
+docker run -it -h www --security-opt "credentialspec=file://www.json" microsoft/windowsservercore cmd
 ```

 You can run `nltest.exe /parentdomain` in a container to confirm that it is configured with a Group-Managed Service Account.